Tomislav-Mi/todo-list-typescript/README.md

 ## What I've learned

-- Here's a [video](https://youtu.be/2W5vWzt7QlU) in which I talk about the basics of a TypeScript component.
+- Here's a [video](https://youtu.be/2W5vWzt7QlU) in which I talk about the basics of a TypeScript component

 ## What I need to learn
 - Tests!